An operational characterization of the notion of probability by algorithmic randomness and its applications: Finite probability spaces

 Let $P\in\PS(\Omega)$.
 The set $\Omega$ is called the \emph{sample space} of $P$, and elements of $\Omega$ are called \emph{sample points} or \emph{elementary events} of $P$.
 For each $A\subset\Omega$, we define $P(A)$ by

 A subset of $\Omega$ is called an \emph{event} on $P$, and $P(A)$ is called the \emph{probability} of $A$ for every event $A$ on $P$.

 \end{definition}

-\emph{Let $\Omega$ be an arbitrary alphabet through out the rest of this paper.} It plays a role of the set of all possible outcomes of experiments or observations.
+We use $\Omega$ to denote an arbitrary alphabet through out the rest of this paper.
+It plays a role of the set of all possible outcomes of experiments or observations in a probabilistic phenomenon in this paper.
 An operational characterization of the notion of probability which we give for a finite probability space on $\Omega$ is an infinite sequence over $\Omega$.

-It is convenient to introduce the notion of \emph{computable finite probability space} as follows.
+It is convenient to introduce the notion of \emph{computable} finite probability space as follows.